 Where we say keywords, we also mean keyphrases (more than one keyword in a search query, as in ‘search engine optimization’).

-Step 2: Making a list of keywords
+Make a list of keywords for your store

-Keep your unique selling point, or your customer’s unique buying reasons in mind when drafting your list of keywords.
+Keep your unique selling point or your customer’s unique buying reasons in mind when drafting your list of keywords.
 Make sure these keywords fit your ecommerce site.
 To get there, start with search intent.

 Uncover search intent